by Jon (Updated on 2015-10-15)

 What are Custom Blocks?

-A Custom Block is a wrapper (like the "Always" or "When Created" wrappers) that can hold virtually any blocks that you need it to.
+As its name implies, a custom block is a block you implement yourself.
+It is a wrapper block (like the "Always" or "When Created" wrappers) that can hold virtually any blocks that you need it to.
 You can then use this block anywhere else in the behavior.

-Code Reuse - You can reuse the same bunch of code across the behavior.
-Bugs frequently happen when you copy the same code everywhere, make a change and forget to edit it all the places.
+You can reuse the code across a behavior.
+Bugs frequently happen when you copy a portion of code and reuse it in other places.
+If you make a change to one copy and forget to edit all copies, that's a bug waiting to happen.

 How to Make Custom Blocks